 Bazas is also home to Adventures Sud Gironde, a brilliant outdoor adventure complex with paintballing, laser tag, mini-golf, and a treetop assault course to get the blood flowing!

-Bazas is a great food destination and home to over 20 beautiful restaurants for indoor and alfresco dining, serving produce sourced from neighboring farms.
+Bazas is a great food destination and home to over 20 beautiful restaurants for indoor and alfresco dining, serving produces sourced from neighboring farms.

 Bazas is famous for its locally produced beef and dairy products from their namesake breed of cows, not to mention fabulous white wines from three local vineyards.

 There are several hotels in Bazas, with moderately priced rooms.
 If you’re looking for an unforgettable stay, investigate Château Saint Vincent.